 I assume that she is screaming and crying because she doesn’t want to sit in the cart, so I stand her up besides me to see if maybe, just maybe, her tantrum is due to simply wanting to walk.

 I have never been more wrong in my life, putting her down to stand was the biggest fuck-up of my day.

 The hulk is here, evacuate the grocery store!

 The second I stood her on the ground next to me to “walk” she dropped down quicker than Mc-hammers music career.

 My poor son is trying with all he has to help me, his trying to console her too but she’s just getting worse.
-The sound of her screaming whilst my son’s silly noises in attempt to calm her is making my anxiety worse.
-I’m debating just going home, fuck the milk.
+The sound of her screaming whilst my son’s silly noises in attempt to make her laugh is making me anxious.
+I’m debating on just going home, fuck the milk.
 I can’t do this.
-I’m hot and I’m tired and I just can’t handle the anxiety.
+I’m hot and I’m tired and I just can’t handle the anxiety today.
 I can feel my body temperature rise, she does this every time I come here!

 And then you walk passed with a little boy, who looks only a little older than my hulk daughter who is back on the ground throwing her arms and legs around like the tube/air dancer.

 I try not to look at you because there have been many times that I have seen other mums stare in disgust and judgement at other parents going through the very same thing that I am right now.

 I’m already feeling defeated, I don’t need another judgmental mum dissecting me with a mean stare whilst judging everything they think that I am doing wrong as a parent.